Aim For The Ace! (1979)

 When the movie was over, I remember Sarah telling me to stand up with her, but I didn’t want to.
 I was still in my seat waiting for the movie to leave my consciousness.
 I didn’t want to come back to reality.
 She likely took it as an act of disinterest, or me being irrationally shy.

 Me and Sarah went out to eat at some Ramen place after the film.
-All I remember was her saying, “it was cute,” and just being bored, looking at the side, and not me, like I was suppose to take the cue and hold her hand during the show.
+All I remember was her saying, “It was cute,” and just being bored, looking at the side, and not me like I was supposed to take the cue and hold her hand during the show.
 I disagree it was “cute.”
 The film moved me so much, I didn’t want to play the game of seduction to get her.
-I didn’t care, and didn’t bother.
+I didn’t care and didn’t bother.

 Then I thought about Sarah, and I thought about her cute cheeks, chest, and smile.
 I found a picture of her on Facebook, took down my pants, and masturbated.
 I thought about her sucking me off, or ejaculating on her face.
 I didn’t have feelings for her until now.
 I felt alive.

 That’s a boy’s fantasy.
 That’s where I messed up on Valentine’s Day.
-It really wasn’t about the movie, was it?
-I was suppose to ask her out or kiss her.
+It wasn’t about the movie, was it?
+I was supposed to ask her out or kiss her.
 But I failed.

 She was my escape, and I didn’t accept her invitation.
 The anime-realist college life was right in front of me, and I didn’t even care.

 That’s when I realized there is such a thing called desire, and my desire was telling me to go after a certain subculture and art movement.